 If it's not enough that you don't care what you sell, the customer does.
 Not to mention big blue.
 Facebook is making a massive effort to stamp out drop shippers who sell from AliExpress and people infringing on others copyright.

-Nothing has been reported, however after speaking with several app developers and fulfilment companies they are all reporting a similar thing…
+Nothing has been reported, however, after speaking with several app developers and fulfillment companies they are all reporting a similar thing…

 Marketers are dropping like flies.